Internal Dispute Resolution Procedures

 Should you have a complaint about our services, please contact:

 |BLSSA Pty Ltd Advice Complaints

 PO Box 1055, Campbelltown SA 5074

 PO Box 626, Collins Street West VIC 8007

 The Complaints Officers are senior personnel in our organisation and in BLSSA Pty Ltd and have the necessary experience and authority to handle your complaint and make relevant decisions on outcomes.

 The complaint need not be in writing and may be presented by any reasonable means, for example letter, telephone, email or in person.
 Please ensure you give us full particulars of your complaint.

-If a complainant is not satisfied with the response to their complaint, they may contact the Credit and Investments Ombudsman (of which we and BLSSA Pty Ltd are members) on:
+If you are not satisfied with the response to your complaint, you may contact the Australian Financial Complaints Authority (AFCA) (of which we and BLSSA Pty Ltd are members) on:

-If the complaint is about privacy and the complainant is not satisfied with the outcome of our investigations, the complainant may ask the Office of the Australia Information Commissioner to consider the complaint.
-The Information Commissioner can be contacted online at http://www.oaic.gov.au/privacy/making-a-privacy-complaint or on 1300 363 992.
+If the complaint is about privacy and you are not satisfied with the outcome of our investigations, you may ask the Office of the Australian Information Commissioner to consider the complaint.
+The Information Commissioner can be contacted online at http://www.oaic.gov.au/privacy/making-aprivacy-complaint or on 1300 363 992.

 All staff and consultants who deal with (or are likely to deal with) clients, are aware of the names, titles and telephone numbers of our and BLSSA Pty Ltd’s Complaints Officers.